Visiting the Oregon Coast? Dine at Salishan Spa and Golf Resort’s new Samphire Restaurant, which opened March 31, 2017.

 Finally, we enjoyed a 2015 Purple Hands Holstein Vineyards Pinot Noir with our third course of Painted Hills Striploin.
 The richness of this particular pinot matched the striploin well, and truly showed how diverse Oregon Pinot Noirs can be!

-Chef Andrew Garrison
+Salishan Restaurant Samphire: Chef Andrew Garrison

-At the helm of Sapphire restaurant is Executive Chef Andrew Garrison, previously from the Allison Inn and Spa in the heart of Oregon’s Willamette Valley Wine Country.
+At the helm of Samphire restaurant is Executive Chef Andrew Garrison, previously from the Allison Inn and Spa in the heart of Oregon’s Willamette Valley Wine Country.
 After moving to Oregon from Minnesota a few years ago, Chef Garrison has built wonderful relationships with local food vendors along the coast and throughout the valley.
 He and his team work closely with the talented food artisans, farmers, fisherman, cheesemongers, winemakers and more to ensure guests are treated to the freshest ingredients at their peak.
 He is also working on revising the menus and guest experiences at the Salishan’s other three restaurants.

 Dine at Samphire Restaurant